1967 TOPPS BASEBALL ERROR CARDS

 A third notable mistake occurred with Mets pitcher Jack Fisher, who saw his photo swapped with that of another New York hurler – Al Jackson.
 While mix-ups involving player photos were not unheard of, this Fisher/Jackson transposition stands out because their images were reversed, not just replaced by the wrong man.
 Analysts believe the printing plates for their portraits were installed backwards at the factory.
 Once noticed after initial print runs, Topps corrected the image error in subsequent packaging of the ’67 offerings.

-Read also: ARE 1988 TOPPS BASEBALL CARDS WORTH ANYTHING
+Read also: DEION SANDERS BASEBALL ROOKIE CARDS

 Other conspicuous mistakes from that year include Rookie of the Year Dick Strahm of the Phillies being pictured in the wrong uniform (he’s seen wearing a Cardinals’ outfit instead of Philadelphia duds), as well as Tigers reliever John Hiller having his position partially covered up by the printing of “Detroit Tigers” along the bottom border.
 These kinds of more minor errors, while not as prized, still intrigue collectors due to their unexpected deviations from the standard issue.